 Basis of Accounting: The financial statements are presented on a modified cash basis of accounting.
 This basis recognizes assets, liabilities, net assets, revenues and expenditures when they result from cash transactions with a provision for recording property and equipment, related depreciation and debt.
+Investments are recorded at cost.
 This basis is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America.

-Cash: For the purpose of the statement of cash flows, the School considers all unrestricted highly-liquid investments with an initial maturity of three months or less to be cash equivalents.
+Cash and Cash Equivalents: For the purpose of the statement of cash flows, the School considers all unrestricted highly-liquid investments with an initial maturity of three months or less to be cash equivalents.